Azure-Samples/active-directory-verifiable-credentials-node/README.md

 ```
 Some notable attributes in the message:
 - **claims** - parsed claims from the VC
-- **receipt.id_token** - the ID token of the presentation, this is the full presentation Authenticator has send to the Request service.
+- **receipt.id_token** - the ID token of the presentation, this is the full presentation Authenticator has sent to the Request service.
 Great for debugging and also to retrieve information not available in the payload.
 To keep the responses small the receipt property in the request should be set to false.

 ## Setup